MEMORY LOST AND FOUND

 There was no T.V. mickey mouse

 In this house.
-Sarah’s two up
+Sarah’s

 Two down, my fathers so called